Faʼaʼā: Air

 Faa'a International Airport is located in the north of Faaā commune, some 5 km southwest of the center of Papeete.
 The airport is the only international airport in French Polynesia.
 Travellers from other islands must come to this airport for international flights.
 Some of the international flights from the airport go to Los Angeles, California; Tokyo, Japan; and Auckland, New Zealand.
 The airport is easily accessible from downtown Faaā.
 Airport shuttles and Tahiti buses come to the parking lot.
 There are coconut trees and a Tiki in the parking lot.
 Flowers from local farms are sent to the airport to be given to arriving passengers.

 Freeways and roads

 Tahiti's West Coast freeway runs through the commune from Papeete to Teahupoo.
 There are many other roads in Faaā.
 The Tahiti transportation bus runs around the Papeete area.
 There is little road traffic in Faaā.
 There are bridges over the many canals and small rivers that flow through Faaā.
-Many of the residents of Faaā have Ford or Toyota trucks.
-Vehicles are available in the town center of Papeete.
-There are few car dealers in Faaā.
-Residents who have cars for sale often park on the street with a for-sale sign showing the price and a contact number.
 Most of the streets are paved.